18F/technology-budgeting/handbook.md

 Right answer: "Yes, from day one."

 ### How much will change orders cost?
-Wrong answer:Any response that foresees change orders of any kind.
+Wrong answer: Any response that foresees change orders of any kind.

 Right answer: "We expect the system to change constantly in response to new user needs, new technology and new policy so that’s why we’re using a time and materials contract and an agile development approach to lower the cost of responding to these changes."